Abhishek926975/Parking-Lot-Management/README.md

 # Parking-Lot-Management
-Parking Lot Management System in Java – A console-based application to manage parking operations.
-Features include vehicle entry/exit, slot allocation, fee calculation, and real-time status tracking.
-Built using Java OOP concepts, making it ideal for students and beginners learning Java.
 🚗 Parking Lot Management System (Java)

 A console-based Parking Lot Management System built in Java to simulate real-world parking operations.
 This project demonstrates Object-Oriented Programming (OOP) concepts such as classes, objects, inheritance, and encapsulation.